compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 ### Proof Trees
 We can combine axioms and inference rules to produce *proof trees*, which show that a given logical statement follows from the assumed axioms and inference rules.

-A proof tree is complete when there are no unproven statements at its leaves.
+A proof tree is complete when all of its leaves are axioms i.e. every statement in the tree is proven.
-If we ever end up with a tree where with unproven statements, but there are no rules that can be applied, then it means the statement is unprovable from the assumed axioms and inference rules.
+If we ever end up with a tree with unproven statements, but there are no rules that can be applied, then it means the statement is unprovable from the assumed axioms and inference rules.

 We'll step through an example proof tree so you can see how to do them.
 Let's say we assume the following axioms: